Most recently updated on January 5, 2024

 The El Paso-Cuidad Juarez metropolitan area contains 2.7 million people, making it the largest bilingual, binational work force in the Western Hemisphere.

-The flow across the border usually works well, but there have been times of tension.
+The flow across the border usually works well, but there is still an issue with people illegally crossing the border.

 Mata’s Fruit Store, for example, sits just two blocks from the Rio Grande and is within shouting distance of two of the four bridges that join El Paso and Cuidad Juarez.